 Bruce Highway Upgrade—Caloundra Road to Sunshine Motorway

-We are upgrading the Bruce Highway to 6-lanes between Caloundra Road and the Sunshine Motorway including major upgrades to both interchanges and a new 2-way service road for local traffic between Steve Irwin Way and Tanawha Tourist Drive.
+The Bruce Highway is being upgraded to 6-lanes between Caloundra Road and the Sunshine Motorway including major upgrades to both interchanges and a new 2-way service road for local traffic between Steve Irwin Way and Tanawha Tourist Drive.

 Through the upgrade we will separate long distance traffic from local traffic, allowing the highway to function as a high-speed, high-volume corridor.
 We will also ensure improved flood immunity of the corridor.